How to Prepare for What You’ve Never Seen

 - simple meter and compound meter

-A West Coast university creates three sight-reading compositions that, at first glance, all look the same.
+A university on the west coast creates three sight-reading compositions that, at first glance, all look the same.
 You may see no difference in the notes, meter, or key.
 But:

 - the title of each composition is different